 How Long Can You Get Financial Aid at a Community College?

-Many parents and undergraduates have false assumptions regarding this aid that it doesn’t exist in community college as the tuition for these colleges is so less.
-But actually it is not the case.
+Many parents and undergraduates have false assumptions regarding this aid that it doesn’t exist in community college as the tuition for these colleges are so less.
+But actually, it is not the case.

 You may be qualified to earn financial assistance for up to 150% of your present academic curriculum, regardless if financial assistance was acquired for all of these credits.